Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Your seventeen year old daughter is pregnant.

-Your eighteen year old doesn’t want to go to the college like you had hoped, but she still wants and needs your financial support.
+Your eighteen-year-old doesn’t want to go to college like you had hoped, but she still wants and needs your financial support.

 (Almost all Latin women of childbearing age without children will want children.)